Serving the Community

-Enabling Funds Grants: The JLSF funds grants up to $5,000, provided on a one-time basis for emergency or bridge funding.
+Enabling Funds Grants: The JLSF funds grants up to $10,000, provided on a one-time basis for urgent, short-term funding.

 Community Events & Outreach: The JLSF has a rich history of providing hands-on arts and wellness events for the Bay Area.